daringer/schemmaker/README.md

 scheMMaker draws fancy schematics out of netlists!

+* examples/pdfs/ contains some generated circuits as pdfs, watch how fancy they are!

 * inside examples/ run ./run_examples.sh to let scheMMaker do some work for the vhdl-netlists inside examples/